 Objectives Activities Improve community understanding and increase implementation of "climate smart" agricultural practices. a.
-Recommend and implement activities that improve climate adaptation, mitigation, resilience and carbon sequestration in agricultural operations.
+Recommend and implement activities that improve climate adaptation, mitigation and carbon sequestration in agricultural operations.
 2. Improve forest health conditions and reduce the risk of wildfire while optimizing the use of woody biomass. a.
-Recommend and implement best management practices that improve forest health, wildfire risk mitigation, species selection, and climate adaptation. b.
+Recommend and implement best management practices that improve forest health, wildfire risk mitigation, species selection, and climate adaptation.b.
 Provide technical assistance and equipment for addressing woody biomass disposal that maximizes carbon storage.
-3. Establish, restore and maintain riparian buffers and in stream conditions to improve water quality condition for fish and wildlife habitat. · 4.
-Support habitat restoration efforts that improve biodiversity. a.
+3. Establish, restore and maintain riparian buffers and instream conditions to improve water quality conditions for fish and wildlife habitat. a.
+Recommend and implement best management practices that expand riparian management zones along fish bearing streams and tributaries. b.
+Improve in-stream conditions for fish and wildlife habitat including water temperature, refuge, dissolved oxygen, and native species survivability.
+4. Support habitat restoration efforts that improve biodiversity. a.
 Restore eelgrass meadows to improve ecosystem resiliency, marine habitat, and carbon storage. b.
-Increase suitable habitat for endangered Island Marble Butterfly and work toward species recovery. c.
-Increase habitat for pollinator species.
-5. Develop, monitor and report on meaningful methods quantify climate change impacts from activities. a.
+Increase suitable habitat for endangered Island Marble Butterfly and work toward species recovery.
+5. Develop, monitor and report on meaningful methods to quantify climate change impacts from activities. a.
 Establish and communicate Key Performance Indicators that track the climate and carbon impacts of activities. b.
-Integrate efforts with SJC Climate and Sustainability Committee and other key SJC planning documents and evaluation methods. c.
-Develop a decarbonization plan to reduce greenhouse gas emissions from operations over time.
+Integrate efforts with SJC Climate and Sustainability Committee and other key SJC planning documents and evaluation methods.
 6. Provide resources that increase community understanding of climate change and increase implementation of "climate smart" practices. a.
-Integrate climate resilience and mitigation planning into all aspects of planning, implementation and outreach work. b.
-Develop a Climate Resilience/Mitigation web page to provide resources that help landowners build climate resilience on their property and in their daily activities.
+Integrate climate resilience planning into all aspects of planning,implementation and outreach work. b.
+Develop a Climate Resilience web page to provide resources that help landowners build climate resilience on their property and in their daily activities.